ranggaakhli/Capstone-3/README.md

 **Problem Statement**

-**Problem statement: How to expand the XXX company business interest in Daegu apartment by having a machine learning sale prediction in Daegu?**
+**Problem statement: How to expand the XXX company business interest in Daegu apartment by having a machine learning sale price prediction in Daegu?**